 17.1 The Association recognises the importance of the statutory framework for tenant participation set out in the Housing (Scotland) Act 2001 which requires us to consult with tenants either on an individual basis or via a registered tenants’ organisation on policies and standards of service for repairs and maintenance.

 17.2 The association has a Tenant Panel formed in 2020.
-This Strategy has been reviewed by those members and other tenants who have expressed an interst in the work of the Association.
+This Strategy has been reviewed by those members and other tenants who have expressed an interest in the work of the Association.

 18 EQUALITIES